pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

 ============================ ==============================================================
 **Attribute**                **Short Description**
 ============================ ==============================================================
-:meth:`Annot.getPixmap`      image of the annotation as a pixmap :meth:`Annot.setInfo`        PDF only: change metadata of an annotation :meth:`Annot.setBorder`      PDF only: changes the border of an annotation :meth:`Annot.setFlags`       PDF only: changes the flags of an annotation :meth:`Annot.setRect`        PDF only: changes the rectangle of an annotation :meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setLineEnds`    PDF only: sets the line ending styles :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.updateImage`    PDF only: applies border and color values to shown image :meth:`Annot.updateWidget`   PDF only: change an exsiting form field :meth:`Annot.fileInfo`       PDF only: returns attached file information :meth:`Annot.fileGet`        PDF only: returns attached file content :meth:`Annot.fileUpd`        PDF only: sets attached file new content :attr:`Annot.border`         PDF only: border details :attr:`Annot.colors`         PDF only: border / background and fill colors :attr:`Annot.flags`          PDF only: annotation flags
+:meth:`Annot.fileGet`        PDF only: returns attached file content :meth:`Annot.fileInfo`       PDF only: returns attached file information :meth:`Annot.fileUpd`        PDF only: sets attached file new content :meth:`Annot.getPixmap`      image of the annotation as a pixmap :meth:`Annot.setBorder`      PDF only: changes the border of an annotation :meth:`Annot.setColors`      PDF only: changes the colors of an annotation :meth:`Annot.setFlags`       PDF only: changes the flags of an annotation :meth:`Annot.setInfo`        PDF only: change metadata of an annotation :meth:`Annot.setLineEnds`    PDF only: sets the line ending styles :meth:`Annot.setOpacity`     PDF only: changes the annot's transparency :meth:`Annot.setRect`        PDF only: changes the rectangle of an annotation :meth:`Annot.update`         PDF only: applies accumulated annot changes :meth:`Annot.updateWidget`   PDF only: change an existing form field :attr:`Annot.border`         PDF only: border details :attr:`Annot.colors`         PDF only: border / background and fill colors :attr:`Annot.flags`          PDF only: annotation flags